yadayadajaychan/dav/capstone/game-logic.md

 ```
 When we input left, we get [2, 2] for row 1 which would combine to [ 4 ], row 2 would be [4, 2, 4] as no neighboring equal values exist in array

--> Do not know if this is unfeasible
+-> Do not know if this is feasible

+## Merge
+Moving right, Check 3-4, 2-3, 1-2